 - What if I’ve been so focused on thinking about “failures”, that I have actually been ignoring all of my accomplishments?

-The first week of the new year, I found myself journaling about my accomplishments in the last decade and it opened my eyes to everything that I was truly able to accomplish.
-This was really eye opening to me because I had been mostly focusing on all of the things I was “failing” at.
-It made me realize that while I was focusing on all of the things that I hadn’t done, I was neglecting to really celebrate all of the things that I was able to do.
+In thinking about these questions, I had an “aha!” moment.
+I found myself journaling about my accomplishments in the last decade and it opened my eyes to everything that I was truly able to accomplish.
+This was really eye opening to me because it made me realize how much I was focusing on all of the things I THOUGHT I was “failing” at, while neglecting to acknowledge all of the things that I have been able to do.

 Related: The Power of Journaling